balthazarneveu/mva_pepites/README.md

 :mag: Want to contribute, new features, spotted a bug under your OS? file an [issue here](https://github.com/balthazarneveu/mva_pepites/issues)

-:key: It is possible to work with privat github repositories but it will require your github token to be inserted into kaggle secrets.
+:key: It is possible to work with private github repositories but it will require your github token to be inserted into kaggle secrets.

+:star: Give a star to this repo if you're planning using it.

 -----